Many assume that all mammals were warm-blooded, and while the majority are, there are some that are heterothermic.

 Most mammals are endothermic, which means they can regulate their body temperature.
-Some mammals such as the Arctic ground squirrel are classed as heterothermic, allowing their surrounding environments to affect their self-regulating body temperature.
+Some mammals, such as the Arctic ground squirrel, are classed as heterothermic, allowing their surrounding environments to affect their body temperature.

-If you want to know more about why not all mammals are warm-blooded, then please read on.
+Please read on if you want to know more about why not all mammals are warm-blooded.

 Are All Mammals Warm-Blooded?

-Mammals generate body heat when in a cooler climate, which helps them to keep warm.
-Likewise, when the environment around them is hotter than their body temperature, they can sweat to cool off.
+Mammals generate body heat in cooler climates, which helps them keep warm.
+When the environment around them is hotter than their body temperature, most can sweat to cool off.

-To maintain a constant body temperature, mammals have to eat plenty of food.
-Food is used to fuel the temperature changes in the body.
+To maintain a constant body temperature, mammals must eat plenty of food.
+Food is converted to energy to fuel temperature changes in the body.

-Cold-blooded animals do not generate body heat themselves.
-For this reason, their body temperatures vary depending on the environments surrounding them.
+Cold-blooded animals do not generate body heat themselves, and their body temperatures vary depending on the environments surrounding them.

-The muscle activities of these animals depend on chemical reactions.
-These chemical reactions happen faster under warm conditions than when it is cold.
+The muscle activities of these animals depend on chemical reactions; these happen faster under warm conditions than when cold.

 Are There Any Cold-blooded Mammals?